 Take your kids around the world via cuisine on our NYC family-friendly food tour.
 School groups are welcome.

-I love showing people around our incredibly multicultural NYC neighborhood of Jackson Heights, Queens, where I’ve lived for more than a decade, have led food tours for eight years—and have been raising my two young kids for the past six.
+I love showing people around our incredibly multicultural NYC neighborhood of Jackson Heights, Queens, where I’ve lived for more than a decade, have led food tours for 10 years—and have been raising my two young kids for the past eight.
 Growing up here, my little boys have developed adventurous palates and a curiosity about the world.
 With this new tour, I am sharing that with other families wishing to expose their children to new cultures and foods from around the world, in a fascinating off-the-beaten-path NYC neighborhood.

 While our regular food tour is kid-friendly, this one is designed to really engage, educate, and encourage children to enjoy new foods from various cultures.